melange-re/melange-re.github.io/docs/communicate-with-javascript.md

 As mentioned in the [build system section](build-system.md#commonjs-or-es6-modules), Melange allows to produce both CommonJS and ES6 modules.
-In both cases, there is nothing special to do to use your Melange-generated JavaScript code from any hand-written JavaScript file.
+In both cases, using Melange-generated JavaScript code from any hand-written JavaScript file works as expected.

 The following definition: